TieferDenker/ProjOilerCodes/README.md

 ## Version History

-Always use the code from the latest commit
+Always use the code from the latest commit of the branch "Project-Euler-Codes"

 ## License

 NA

 ## Acknowledgments
-I'll update this
+1. Number Theory by George E. Andrews, Dover Publications